 Perhaps one day we will all be able to have modern cities like Wakanda (for all you Marvel fans out there).
 An ideal or an utopia ?
 But in the meantime we have to live with our times and our circumstances.

 We need to claim the power back into our lives.
-We are all subject to birth, diseases and death but it does not mean that our lives should be riddled by stress, anxieties, physical ailments, etc.
+We are all subject to birth, diseases and death but it does not mean that our lives should be riddled with stress, anxieties, physical ailments, etc.

 - Sebastien Grynko